Factors that Affect the Evolution of Complex Cooperative Behavior (2020)

 Author: Padmini Rajagopalan

-In this video's 100x100 simulated toroidal grid world, the orange sphere is a lion agent and the green cubes are ten hyena agents.
+This behavior was simulated in neuroevolution experiments, illustrated in the videos below.
+They show a 100x100 simulated toroidal grid world; the orange sphere is a lion agent and the green cubes are ten hyena agents.
 Since the simulation environment is toroidal, agents that exit from the left immediately enter from the right, and vice-versa.
 Similarly, agents that exit from the bottom reenter from the top and vice-versa.

-The video demonstrates a case of successful mobbing, where the lion is driven away from the kill site.
-In simulation, we can discover hyena behaviors that form stepping stones that make it possible to eventually evolve mobbing.
+Initially there are many risk takers (that walk straight to the lion) and risk-evader (that stay away from the lion).
+The video below demonstrates both, and in the end an accidental case of successful mobbing (when four risk-takers approach the lion simultaneously): the lion is driven away from the kill site.
+In simulation, we can discover hyena behaviors that form stepping stones that make it possible to eventually evolve mobbing as an intentional behavior.

 Kay E. Holekamp Former Collaborator holekamp [at] msu edu